Sports Betting in Hawaii: Latest Legalization News

 The bill passed the House and eventually the Senate (15-10), even amid pushback from several state departments and law enforcement leaders.
 However, in the final Senate committee, members made amendments to the bill, restoring the original 10% tax rate and $250,000 license fee, while shifting regulatory oversight to the Department of Law Enforcement.
 These changes led to the bill being sent back to the House for concurrence.

-But the House didn’t agree, triggering a conference committee process to resolve differences, an often fragile stage where bills can easily die.
+But the House didn’t agree, triggering a conference committee process to resolve differences, an often fragile stage where bills can easily die, and did in this case.

 Holt and his fellow proponents argue a regulated sports market will help stamp out the illegal market, which the American Gaming Association estimates brought in around $300 million in illegal bets in Hawaii alone in 2022.
 According to Holt, as many as 7,100 illegal game rooms operate across the state and are a growing concern – part of what the bill aims to address through increased enforcement funding.